fenichel/basket-bag/instructions.md

 1. Cut all parts (A through K) from the main fabric.
 Here is a cutting layout for use on 1 yard of 60" fabric.
 ![Cutting layout](images/pink_overview.png)
 1. Cut lower panel (A) and lower sides (F, G) from liner fabric.
-1. Cut two copies of the inner side pocket (L, M) from pocket fabric.
+1. Cut two copies of the inner side pocket (L, M) from inner pocket fabric.
 ![Inner side pocket pattern](images/inner_pocket.svg)

 ## Mark